okhlybov/vscode-msys2/README.md

 **Note** that in order to use the Cygwin-provided MinGW toolchains the `mingw*.root` configuration settings are to be set manually.

+#### MinGW selection

+The MSYS2 extension offers selection of the source the MinGW toolchain comes from.

+There are three implemented MinGW providers:

+- MSYS2

+- Cygwin

+- Standalone MinGW

+The MinGW selection logics works as follows.
+If the `mingw??.root` configuration setting is set, it is used to determine the root path to the standalone MinGW installation such as [MinGW-W64](http://mingw-w64.org) or [TDM-GCC](https://jmeubank.github.io/tdm-gcc/).
+Otherwise, the `mingw??.provider` configuration setting is used to determine the MinGW provider.
+There are four possible values for it: `msys2`, `cygwin32`, `cygwin64` and anything else with `msys2` taken as the default.
+If it is set to anything but the first three, the selector falls back to the above `mingw??.root` case.
+32 and 64-bit MinGW installations are determined separately with the respective configuration settings.

 #### CMake & generator configuration

 The CMakeTools-specific configuration is normally done per user by editing the `settings.json` file either manually or through the VS Code's UI.
 There are two parts which are to be configured: the CMake itself and the CMake's [generator tool](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html).
 While it is sufficient to set the `cmake.cmakePath` configuration setting for the CMake part, the latter is a more involved.
 Of all CMake-supported generators there are two useful ones: [GNU Make](https://www.gnu.org/software/make/) Makefile and [Ninja](https://ninja-build.org/) generators with the latter being strongly recommended.